guettli/git-tips/README.md

 ## Merge upstream branch often

-If your branch lives for more than a day or two, I prefer to merge the upstream branch into it regularly.
+If your branch lives for more than a day or two, I prefer to merge the base branch into it regularly.

 Why?